Urban developers can pay the stormwater offset rate if they're unable to treat stormwater within their development to meet best practice standards.

 You must consult with council to determine if Stormwater Quality Offset Contributions are supported for the proposed development.

 The stormwater quality offset contribution is only used in exceptional circumstances.
-Applications must meet both of the following criteria:
+Applications must meet the following criteria:

 - Council have assessed the development and provided Melbourne Water with their written acceptance of the use of an offset contribution.
 This option is only approved in circumstances where the applicant has demonstrated that Water Sensitive Urban Design WSUD treatment cannot be achieved on site.

-Council will need to review the proposed treatment of stormwater (if any) and nominate the percentage of the area of the subdivision that is required to pay an offset for stormwater quality.
+Council will need to review the proposed treatment of stormwater (if any) and nominate the percentage of the area of the development that is required to pay an offset for stormwater quality.

 You will need to have this review documented and endorsed by Council by completing the Stormwater Quality Offset Contribution application.